GlobalDigitalLibraryio/gdl-frontend/packages/gdl-frontend/README.md

 #### Updating translations

-Whenever new that are to be translated using lingui are added, run the following command to update the existing translation files:
+Whenever new texts that are to be translated using lingui are added, run the following command to update the existing translation files:

 ```
 $ yarn run i18n:extract